 The engine identifies.
 Humans decide what to do.
 Auto-assigning by frequency manufactures busywork and corrodes trust in the tool — both at once.

 After clustering, manually read 2–3 clusters.
-If items in a cluster do not feel related, lower minClusterSize or switch from cosine to euclidean.
+If items in a cluster do not feel related, lower minClusterSize or switch from cosine to euclidean distance.
 Coherence breaks silently; eyeballs catch it.
+A 27% noise rate is a flag — normal is below 15% for healthy retro datasets.[11]

-If the team writes in multiple languages, use a multilingual embedding model (Cohere embed-multilingual-v3) or pre-translate to a common language.
-Mixed-language clusters look broken because they are.
+If the team writes in multiple languages, use a multilingual embedding model (Cohere embed-multilingual-v3 or voyage-3.5-lite) or pre-translate to a common language.
+Mixed-language clusters look broken because they are — 'deployment problems' and 'Bereitstellungsprobleme' land in different vector neighborhoods with a monolingual model.

 How to organize the engine codebase.
 Each directory carries one responsibility.